8 Weeks Pregnant

 This is just a reminder that pregnancy is calculated from the first date of your last menstrual period (LMP) and not when you conceived.

-What changes are occurring with your body when your 8 weeks pregnant?
+What changes are occurring with your body when you’re 8 weeks pregnant?

 Although it may not look like your body has changed from the outside, many changes have occurred throughout your body.
 Before you were pregnant, your uterus was about the size of your fist, but it is now about the size of a grapefruit.
 You may have noticed changes in your breasts as well.
 They may be more tender and sensitive.
 This is completely normal as your body is preparing for lactation.
 Another change that has occurred that you may not be aware of is that your blood volume has increased by 40 to 50 percent.

-What is happening with your baby when your 8 weeks pregnant?
+What is happening with your baby when you’re 8 weeks pregnant?

 Everything that is present in an adult human is now present in your baby.
 The ears are continuing to form externally and internally.
 The bones are beginning to develop, and the muscles can contract.
 Fingers and toes are webbed and are growing longer.
 Your baby’s facial features continue to mature.
 The tip of the nose is present, and the eyelids are now more developed.
 The embryonic tail is also disappearing, and your baby’s body is beginning to straighten out.
 While your baby’s gender has already been determined, the external genitals are still forming and cannot be clearly seen.